-First and fore most I want everybody to know thatI love nurses, doctors not so much but nurses rock!!!
+First and fore most I want everybody to know that I love nurses, doctors not so much but nurses rock!!!
 I have cousins that are nurses, HI JUDY LEETON!!
 Some that have been EMT’s.
-When I and my family have been in the position of needing a nurse, they never act aggravated at even the pettiest of requests.
+When I and my family have been in the position of needing a nurse.
+Nurses never act aggravated at even the pettiest of requests.
 “Can I have some more water with ice?”
-And in comes the water with ice. buzz the button and someone comes in to see what they can do.
+Then, in comes the water with ice.
+Buzz the button and someone comes in to see what they can do.
 I remember once after surgery I was trying to get out of bed to go to the bathroom, I had to go really bad.
 I buzzed and she came running in with a “What do you think you are doing?”
 Sounded kind of like a Mom at that point.
 I explained that I really had to go to the bathroom, she got a little twinkle in her eye and said: “What do you think that little bag is for?”
 I at first thought she meant I was to use the bag – OK, I had just come out of surgery, my brain was still foggy.
 She explained to me that the catheter “Fowley” was what was making me think I had to urinate.
 Gotta love those nurses!!

-I saw a story on facebook.
+I saw a story on Facebook.
 (I spend WAY too much time on the internet) About a nurse who went shopping after her shift with her badge on from the hospital.
 She also had a hair style not readily seen at a hospital, or anywhere really.
 Along with the hair she was the proud owner of several tattoos and piercings.
 The clerk at the grocery store drew attention by saying ” That hairdo, tats and piercing would be permitted in my job.”
 I replied to the story with the following post:

 I answered a post that she had put up: